cghiaus/dm4bem_book/_sources/tutorials/00_Summary.md

 ### Information on walls and building
 For the thermal models of buildings, a special case is represented by the walls.
 The description of the walls is provided in a directory that contains two types of files:
 - _Wall types_: thermo-physical properties of materials.
-- _Wall data_: surface area, temperature and flux sources, convection and radiation coefficients of surfaces.
+- _Wall data_: surface area, temperature and flow rate sources, convection and radiation coefficients of surfaces.

 From this information, the thermal circuit of a wall is obtained (the matrices and vectors $A, G, C, b, f, y$).